wp-plugins/membership/readme.txt

 === Membership lite ===
 Contributors: WPMUDEV
 Author: WPMUDEV
-Tags: membership, api, checkout, framework, member, members, members only, paypal, register Requires at least: 3.0.1
+Tags: membership, api, checkout, framework, member, members, members only, paypal, register, buddypress, multisite Requires at least: 3.0.1
 Tested up to: 3.0.1
-Stable tag: 1.0
+Stable tag: 1.0.1

 Membership allows you to transform your WordPress site into a fully functional membership site.

 == Description ==

 Membership allows you to transform your WordPress site into a fully functional membership site - where you can provide access to downloads, online content, videos, forums, support and more through flexible membership levels and options.
 Simple to use and massively flexible - this will meet all of your membership sites needs.
 So if you'd like to create a site like GigaOm, Izzy Video, PSD Tuts, now you can do that with ease!

-= So, you can use Membership lite to create... =
+= You can use Membership lite to create... =

-A WordPress membership site, offering resources, forums, downloads, videos, support and more... with two different levels of membership and complete customizations.
+* A WordPress membership site, offering resources, forums, downloads, videos, support and more... with two different levels of membership and complete customizations.

-Multiple membership sites on a WordPress MultiSite install - so any user of your site can have their own membership site.
+* Multiple membership sites on a WordPress MultiSite install - so any user of your site can have their own membership site.

+= Membership Pro =
+Membership lite is a fully functional but limited version of our <a href='http://premium.wpmudev.org/project/membership'>full Membership plugin</a>.
+This lite version supports a maximum of two membership levels and two subscription levels, as well as a basic set of rules to get you started.
+This is enough for most basic membership sites.

+Our full version includes many more features:

+* **Unlimited** membership levels!
+* **Unlimited** subscription levels!
+* **BuddyPress rules** - limit and protect access to groups, group creation, pages, blogs, private messageing
+* **Administration area rules** - control blog creation (limit number per level), dashboard widgets, menus and sub-menus, available plugins.

+<a href='http://premium.wpmudev.org/project/membership'>**Upgrade to the full version now &raquo;**</a>

 = How does it work... well, it's really easy. =